linux4sam/egt/docs/src/draw.md

 @section draw_loop Damaging, Drawing, and the Widget Tree

-Each widget has a egt::v1::Widget::box(), which holds the bounding rectangle for the widget.
+Each widget has an egt::v1::Widget::box(), which holds the bounding rectangle for the widget.
 This is the rectangle a widget is responsible for at some z-order for what content should be placed inside that bounding box.

 Widgets are organized into a tree.
-At the top of the tree there is a top level widget that is a special type of widget called a egt::v1::Window.
-A egt::v1::Window is a frame widget, which is a composing widget.
+At the top of the tree there is a top level widget that is a special type of widget called an egt::v1::Window.
+An egt::v1::Window is a frame widget, which is a composing widget.
 This is just another way of saying a frame can deal with zero or more children widgets inside of its egt::v1::Widget::box().